eddes/eddes.github.io/README.md

-# eddes.github.io
+### eddes.github.io

-A few tools and methods gathered along the way that might prove to be useful for people dealing with measured data, equations or teaching.
+On this page, a few tools and methods gathered along the way.
+Might prove to be useful for people dealing with measured data, equations or teaching.

 On the agenda:

 - [x]  data interpolation
 - [x]  data resampling
 - [x]  function integration
 - [ ]  integration of interpolated data (yes.)
 - [ ]  equation solving
+- [ ]  tips & tricks with <pyvista> (depending on the mood!)

 # Data interpolation